PacktPublishing/Creating-an-RTS-game-in-Unity-2023/README.md

 | 1-16 | Visual Studio Code or Visual Studio 2022 | Windows or Mac OS |
 | 1-16 | C# | Windows or Mac OS |

+### Note
+If you are using the digital version of this book, we advise you to type the code yourself or access the code from the repository.
+Doing so will help you avoid any potential errors related to the copying and pasting of code.

 ### Errata
 * Pages 158-163, **Missing Instruction for GameUI Scene Setup**, Here's what needs to be done (at end of the page 163):
     * In the GameUI scene, add the script DetailsUpdated to the game object Details, inside Canvas.